-Easy, healthier recipe for the ultimate melt-in-the-mouth peanut butter chocolate chip cookies, reduced in sugar.
-Texture-wise they are crisp yet soft rather than chewy with a subtle saltiness that makes them irresistible.
+Easy, healthy recipe for the ultimate melt-in-the-mouth, chunky peanut butter chocolate chip cookies.
+Reduced in sugar, they're crispy with a subtle saltiness that makes them irresistible.

 After 'hanging out' chez les amis ('playing' was banned a while back from our silly parent vocabulary), our kids described what they had enjoyed at various friends' homes.
 "You know, Maman, they made the most incredible cookies.
 They put chocolate chips in them - and peanut butter!
 Why don't we ever make them?"

 I could feel myself standing to my full height.
-After constantly testing French pastry recipes for my second book, Teatime in Paris they'd had constant homemade French cakes from éclairs, financiers, crêpes, tarts, macarons and ice creams.
+After constantly testing French pastry recipes for my second book, Teatime in Paris they'd had tons of homemade French cakes from éclairs, financiers, crêpes, tarts, macarons and ice creams.

 Best Peanut Butter Tip:

-Ensure you stir natural peanut butter well first, as the natural peanuts and their oil separate in the jar.
+Ensure you stir peanut butter or purée well first, as the natural peanuts and their oil separate in the jar.

 Does More Butter Make Cookies Softer?